Admission requirements and selection process

 - As part of fulfilling the minimum of 30 ECTS course requirements in Economic Theory, Public Economics, and International Trade:

 - A minimum of 18 ECTS from the modules must be from coursework that is of intermediate or advanced levels

 - A minimum of 12 ECTS credits must be completed in Mathematics, Statistics, or Econometrics.

 - German language skills, if German is not your native language

 - For a list of accepted documents, see: "Required application documents"

 - If you have not completed your degree at the time of application, the current average score will be calculated.

 - For courses to be considered intermediate or advanced, the course content must clearly go beyond introductory or basic concepts.

-- Determining the relevance of previous studies for the Master's degree programme in Economic and Social History will be based on the documents enclosed in the application (see: "Required application documents").
+- Determining the relevance of previous studies for the M.A.
+International Economics programme will be based on the documents enclosed in the application (see: "Required application documents").

 The selection process is a two-stage process.
 The initial selection round will evaluate candidates based on their written application.
 The second round will evaluate candidates based on personal interviews.
-Further information on the application process and eligibility requirements can be found in the admission regulations ("Ordnung über die Zugangsvoraussetzungen und über die Zulassung") for the Master’s degree in Economic and Social History (see: "Admission regulations").
+Further information on the application process and eligibility requirements can be found in the admission regulations ("Ordnung über die Zugangsvoraussetzungen und über die Zulassung") for the Master’s degree in International Economics (see: "Admission regulations").